prestoalvarez/celestia-zkevm-hl-testnet/docs/CONTRIBUTING.md

 # Contributing

-hank you for your interest in contributing to the repository! 🎉 We welcome all contributions, whether it's fixing bugs, improving documentation, or implementing new features.
+Thank you for your interest in contributing to the repository! 🎉 We welcome all contributions, whether it's fixing bugs, improving documentation, or implementing new features.

 ## Getting Started